 We have chosen the CLEO II magnet for the SoLID spectrometer.
 It is a solenoidal magnet with a uniform axial central field of 1.5 T, a large inner space with a clear bore diameter of 2.9 m and a coil of 3.1 m diameter.
 With a coil length of 3.5 m, its magnetic field uniformity is $\pm 0.2\%$.
-It was built in the 1980s by Oxford in England and installed for CLEO II in 1989 [199, 200].
+It was built in the 1980s by Oxford in England and installed for CLEO II in 1989 [207, 208].

-The coil is made of $5 \times 16 \text{ mm}^2$ aluminum stabilized superconductor and run at 3266 A with an average current density of 1.2 MA/m.
+The coil is made of 5 mm x 16 mm aluminum stabilized superconductor and run at 3266 A with an average current density of 1.2 MA/m.
 The large conductor size provides simpler construction and ease of protection.
 A 3.8 m long cryostat encloses the coil and cools it with a thermosyphon system.
 The return yoke has 3 layers with 36 cm thickness each and is octagonally divided.
-There are 2 collars 60 cm thick supporting not only the return yokes, but also the coil with 4 rods.
+There are 2 coil collars, 60 cm thick, supporting not only the return yokes but also the coil.
 The magnet has good stability, low cryogenic heat load, passive cooling, and passive protection.
 This gave it the flexibility to be frequently de-energized for maintenance and accelerator studies.
-It has been kept in good condition since stopping beam.
-The coils and cryostat of the CLEO-II magnet have arrived at JLab in 2016 and preparations are being made to transport the return steel.
-To use the CLEO magnet for SoLID, we will reuse the coil and cryogenic system, but the downstream collar and return yoke will be modified to allow the PVDIS acceptance up to 35° .
-New endcap and front pieces will be fabricated.
+After completion of experimental runs the CLEO II magnet remained in the beamline, sealed and under vacuum, until it's removal in 2016.
+The coils and cryostat of the CLEO-II magnet arrived at JLab in 2016 and the return steel was delivered to JLab during the summer of 2019.
+To use the CLEO magnet for SoLID, the coil and upstream coil collar will be reused as-is but the downstream coil collar and return yoke will be modified to allow the PVDIS acceptance up to 35° .
+A new detector endcap and front pieces will be fabricated.

-Figure 44: Design of the CLEO II magnet yoke for SoLID.
+Figure 46: Design of the CLEO II magnet yoke for SoLID.

-The design of the yoke for SoLID with the CLEO II magnet is shown in Figure 44.
+The design of the yoke for SoLID using the CLEO II magnet plus new detector endcap is shown in Figure 46.
 There are two layers of barrel flux return and an upstream collar which are kept from the original CLEO-II magnet.
 The simulation has shown that the original third layer of barrel flux return is not needed for SoLID and the field in the rest of two layers is well below saturation.
-The downstream collar is either modified or a new part.
+The downstream collar will either be modified or new steel will be used.
 All other parts including the endcap, the front piece and the target shielding need to be built.

-The B field for the CLEO II magnet with the SoLID yoke is shown in Figure 45.
+The B field for the CLEO II magnet with the SoLID yoke is shown in Figure 47.
 The strongest field is within the solenoid and drops sharply in the endcap and upstream opening.
 The magnetic field was calculated using the 2D Poisson Superfish program.

-The B_z and B_r fields along the beamline are shown in Figure 46.
+The B_z and B_r fields along the beamline are shown in Figure 48.
 The B_z field at the center is about 1.4 T, dropping to 0.8 T at the exit of the coil.

-The axial force for the 3 section of coils and all parts of yoke are shown in Figure 47.
+The axial force for the 3 sections of coils and all parts of yoke are shown in Figure 49.
 There are two strong forces compressing the coil.
 These forces can be balanced so that the net force on the coil is small.
 It can be adjusted by moving the location of the front piece, where the force varies by 3-5 t/cm.